bearbob/bearbob.github.io/content/post/problem-models/index.md

 +++
-title = 'It cannot be that simple' date = 2025-11-05T07:00:00+01:00 lastmod = 2025-11-05T07:00:00+01:00
+title = 'It Cannot Be That Simple' date = 2025-11-05T07:00:00+01:00 lastmod = 2025-11-05T07:00:00+01:00
 description = "How simplifying a complex problem can avoid overwhelm while still giving useful results"